crispyfalafel/COMMgroup4/docs/utilities/utilities.md

 This instruction set shows you how to start a screen share and select which screens to share.

 ---
-1. Host a Zoom meeting or someone else's Zoom meeting as a participant.
+1. Host a Zoom meeting or join someone else's Zoom meeting as a participant.
 2. Click the "Share Screen" button at the bottom of the program.